Thomilist/math-converter/userguide.md

-# User guide for math-converter-1.5.0
+# User guide for math-converter-1.5.1

+## Supported platforms

+### Windows

+Math-converter has been tested on Windows 10 version 21H2, but should be compatible with most modern versions of Windows.
+Three non-standard DLL-files are required (`libgcc_s_seh-1.dll`, `libstdc++-6.dll` and `libwinpthread-1.dll`,), but these are distributed alongside the program.

+### Linux

+Math-converter has been tested on Ubuntu 22.04 LTS, but should be compatible with most modern Linux distributions.
+The Linux-version of math-converter relies on the X Window System or X11 for hotkey, "clipboard" and keystroke functionality, and therefore only works with X11-based applications.

 ## Hotkeys

 There is only one hotkey in math-converter: `CTRL + SHIFT + V`.
-This will attempt to convert plain text from the user's clipboard from the selected input math language to the selected output math language and then type it into the active window or place it in the user's clipboard.
+This will attempt to convert plain text from the user's clipboard from the selected input math format to the selected output math format and then type it into the active window or place it in the user's clipboard.

-## Supported math languages
+## Supported math formats

 ### Input

-List of supported math languages for input:
+List of supported math formats for input:

 - Mathcad